j-koziel/j-koziel/README.md

 ## On my way to become a back-end web developer

-I've been learning JavaScript for the last 2 years and Node.js for the past 3 months.
+I've been learning JavaScript for the last 2 years and Node.js for the past few months.
 To consolidate my JS I've been completing some projects from my online course.

 - 🌍 I'm based in London
 - ✉️ You can contact me at [tweggy4@gmail.com](mailto:tweggy4@gmail.com)